jongukc/vtrp/README.md

-# Honmoon
+# vtrp

 An Intel VT-rp research project for fun.

 ## Overview

-Honmoon is a prototype implementation of Intel VT-rp support within a Linux and QEMU/KVM environment.
+This repository is a prototype implementation of Intel VT-rp support within a Linux and QEMU/KVM environment.
 It aims to enforce the immutability of kernel code mappings after boot.

 ## Hardware Requirements

 The host machine must support Intel VT-rp feature.

 - **Desktop Processors:** A subset of Alder Lake (12th gen) or newer
 - **Server Processors:** A subset of Granite Rapids (Xeon 6) or newer

 ## Setup Guide